tschanzer/convection-scheme/README.md

 improvements, it could be used in a convection parametrisation in a climate model.

+The work was done at the UNSW Climate Change Research Centre from December 2021 to February 2022 under the supervision of Prof. Steven Sherwood.

 ## Methods

 The model is an implementation of the heterogeneous parcel model